TarekElDick/Peer-to-Peer-File-System/README.md

 # Peer-to-Peer-File-System
-The project consists of implementing in, Java, C++, C#, or Python, a Peer to Peer File System  (P2FS), over UDP and TCP.
+The project consists of implementing in Python, a Peer to Peer File System  (P2FS), over UDP and TCP.